bakhtsingh/datascience-articles/README.md

 ## Contact

-For any queries or discussions, you can connect with me on [[LinkedIn Profile](https://www.linkedin.com/in/bakht-singh/)].
+For any queries or discussions, you can connect with me on LinkedIn: [[LinkedIn Profile](https://www.linkedin.com/in/bakht-singh/)].